caspersg/last-motion.nvim/README.md

       vim.notify(lm.get_last_motions(), vim.log.levels.INFO, { title = "Last Motions" })
     end, { desc = "last motions", noremap = true, silent = true })

-    -- comma "," is not needed anymore as we can use n/N, and , is easy to type than ] -- this doesn't work, but nvim_set_keymap does vim.keymap.set("n", ",", "]", {})
-    vim.api.nvim_set_keymap("n", ",", "]", {})
+    -- comma "," is not needed anymore, so I like to use it instead of ] as a motion leader -- this doesn't work, but nvim_set_keymap does vim.keymap.set("n", ",", "]", {}) vim.api.nvim_set_keymap("n", ",", "]", {})
   end,